hopeshigh/testing_in_elixir/chapter_1/README.md

-# Fear of Testing: Chapter 1
+# Testing in Elixir: Chapter 1

 ## Description

-This repo is an accompaniment to the blog found at: [Feat of Testing in Elixir: Chapter 1]()
+This repo is an accompaniment to the blog found at: [Testing in Elixir: Chapter 1]()

 We will start off with a very simple example, build upon it and get comfortable using different assertions.